tshepang/blog/content/recent movies 2007-11-05.md

-*Three Colours Blue* showcases wonderful cinematography (among the highlights, check the texture, lighting, and color on the lead character\'s bruised face in an early scene while in hospital, a work of tremendous beauty, with subtle colors, without resorting to overkill fantasy-like eye-candy seen in *Amélie*, another superb cinematography showpiece; I also don\'t have in memory such wonderful use focusing which is also gentle) as well as excellent direction and acting; The second encounter with dead man\'s mistress brought tear to eye, the moment where she states the widow\'s nature.
+*Three Colours Blue* showcases wonderful cinematography (among the highlights, check the texture, lighting, and color on the lead character's bruised face in an early scene while in hospital, a work of tremendous beauty, with subtle colors, without resorting to overkill fantasy-like eye-candy seen in *Amélie*, another superb cinematography showpiece; I also don't have in memory such wonderful use focusing which is also gentle) as well as excellent direction and acting; The second encounter with dead man's mistress brought tear to eye, the moment where she states the widow's nature.

-I once considered *Magnolia* a masterpiece due to the fresh and original storyline and the decent acting but the impact couldn\'t last additional revisits and that makes it the worst movie mentioned in this post.
+I once considered *Magnolia* a masterpiece due to the fresh and original storyline and the decent acting but the impact couldn't last additional revisits and that makes it the worst movie mentioned in this post.
 It happens to be merely tedious with sub-standard dialogue and pretensions of greatness.